Trifluoroacetic acid: Environmental impacts

 Trifluoroacetic acid degrades very slowly in the environment and has been found in increasing amounts as a contaminant in water, soil, food, and the human body.
 Median concentrations of a few micrograms per liter have been found in beer and tea.
 Seawater can contain about 200 ng of TFA per liter.
 Biotransformation by decarboxylation to fluoroform has been discussed.
 In October 2024, a publication proposed classifying TFA as a planetary boundary threat, similar to how CFCs are treated.

+It is estimated that the TFA emissions resulting from the atmospheric degradation of volatile TFA-precursors, such as HCFCs, HFCs, HFOs, and HCFOs, released in Europe (EU-28) will rise exponentially from approx. 9 kt (2015) to approx. 40 kt (2030).

 Water contamination in Europe

 TFA has emerged as a significant environmental contaminant across European waterways since its discovery in 2016 by researchers at the Karlsruhe Water Technology Center in Germany.
 Unlike other PFAS compounds, TFA's high water solubility allows it to spread rapidly through rivers and precipitation rather than binding to soil or organic matter.

-TFA concentrations in European water sources have increased dramatically since the 1990s.
-German studies documented a fivefold increase in TFA levels in rainfall since the 1990s, while Danish groundwater showed more than tenfold increases over the same period.
+TFA concentrations in European water sources have increased markedly since the 1990s.
+German and Swiss studies documented an approximately fivefold increase in TFA levels in rainfall since the 1990s, while Danish groundwater showed more than tenfold increases over the same period.
 Research by the anti-pesticide network PAN Europe found that TFA accounted for 98 percent of all PFAS detected in water samples from 10 EU countries.

-The German Environment Agency estimated that pesticide use releases approximately 500 metric tonnes of TFA annually in Germany alone, while refrigerants account for around 1,170 metric tonnes per year.
-In November 2024, the Swiss authorities presented an overview of widespread groundwater contamination with TFA.

-Regulatory response

-In 2024, the German Federal Institute for Risk Assessment (BfR) formally requested that the European Chemicals Agency (ECHA) reclassify TFA as "presumed" toxic to human reproduction, based on studies showing damage to animal fetuses.
-ECHA opened a public consultation on this reclassification request and is expected to make recommendations to the European Commission regarding labeling and control measures.
+Groundwater contamination with TFA is also widespread in Switzerland.

 The contamination has proven extremely difficult to address due to TFA's resistance to conventional water treatment methods.
 The only effective removal technique is reverse osmosis, which is prohibitively expensive and wastes up to 25 percent of treated water while producing concentrated brine that requires indefinite containment.